Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 # ![Frequently Asked Questions Banner](https://github.com/user-attachments/assets/b491a1d0-15e0-4a4a-a0c3-1f99cebb5bdf)

 - **Afterburner - Should I use Special K for an NVIDIA graphics card when using RTSS alongside Afterburner?**
   - No. Refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#DXVK), select `Nvidia` from the dropdown, and follow steps 2-8.
-These steps must be repeated after each graphics card driver update, making Special K the preferred FPS limiter.
+Repeat these steps after each graphics card driver update, as Special K is the preferred FPS limiter.

 - **Altering Uranium Fever - Can I modify mods in Uranium Fever?**
-  - Official support is not provided for altered lists.
+  - Official support is not provided for modified lists.
 However, the `uf-support-altered` channel on Discord allows community members to assist each other.

 - **Black Screen - My game launches to a black screen.
 How do I fix this?**
-  - This issue usually results from a conflict between Special K and the GeForce overlay.
-Disable the overlay following instructions in the Special K section above.
+  - This issue usually stems from a conflict between Special K and the GeForce overlay.
+Disable the overlay as described in the Special K section above.
   - **Note**: We do not provide support for modified lists.

 - **Cannibal Perk - Why doesn’t the cannibalize function from the Cannibal perk work?**